Leinadix/RGraph/README.md

   2. Click "Edit Node" button
   3. Update the node's name, description, and icon
   4. Click "Save" to apply changes or "Cancel" to discard
+- Saving and loading your graph:
+  - Click "Export JSON" to save your current graph data
+  - Click "Import JSON" to load a previously saved graph
 - Delete a selected node with the "Delete Node" button
 - Drag nodes to rearrange the graph layout
 - Use the zoom controls in the top-right corner: